marioelo/github-followers/README.md

 # Design:

 - We want to see what kind of design you come up with.
 We don’t expect you to be a professional designer, but we believe our developers should have rudamentary design knowledge.

-Please don't hesitate to ask any clarifying questions about the project if you have any.

-**DUE DATE:**  Monday, Feb 18th @ 12pm PST.

-Best of luck!
-Can’t wait to see what you create.